An interacting particle system for the front of an epidemic advancing through a susceptible population: Local time under a transformation of the state space

-In this section we first present some general results on how the local time of a continuous semimartingale behaves under re-scaling of the state space (Section \ref{sect:rescaling}) and how a special case of this allows one to relate the analysis of a wide class of one-dimensional reflected diffusions to the simpler study of reflected Brownian motion on a half-line (Section \ref{sect:rescaling}).
-We have kept the results of this section quite general, as it is our hope that the arguments could be of more general interest.
-In Section \ref{sect:lamperti_for_particle_sys} we apply these results to give a short proof of Proposition \ref{Thm:Brownian_transformation}.
+In this section we derive some general results on how the local time of a continuous semimartingale behaves under bijective transformation of the state space (Section \ref{sect:rescaling}).
+As a special case, we relate a wide class of real-valued reflected diffusions to reflected Brownian motion with drift on a half-line (Section \ref{sect:lamperti_reflected}).
+In Section \ref{sect:lamperti_for_particle_sys} we apply this to give the proof of Theorem \ref{Thm:Brownian_transformation}.